-The ratio of the marginal increment (I_m) to the penultimate increment (I_p) was calculated for each axis as, $R_m = I_m/I_p$.
+The ratio of the marginal increment (Im) to the penultimate increment (Ip) was calculated for each axis as, $R_m = I_m/I_p$ .
 These ratios were plotted against the month and year of fish collection across the total period considered.
-Furthermore, the mean ratio $(\pm SD)$ was calculated for each month and plotted against month and year.
-A mathematical relationship was derived to describe otolith growth throughout each year using the general equation: $R_m = R{max}[1-e^{-k(m-a)}]$, where the parameters R{max} = the estimated asymptote for the ratio, m = month number (i.e. January = 1, February = 2, March = 3), and a = the estimate at which the relationship crosses the X-axis.
+Furthermore, the mean ratio (±SD) was calculated for each month and plotted against month and year.
+A mathematical relationship was derived to describe otolith growth throughout each year using the general equation: $R_m = R{max} [1-e^{-k(m-a)}]$ , where the parameters $R{max}$ = the estimated asymptote for the ratio, m = month number (i.e. January = 1, February = 2, March = 3 ... ), and a = the estimate at which the relationship crosses the X-axis.
 The relationship was fitted using Solver in Excel, by minimising the least squares of the residuals.
 Each equation was then used to provide an estimate of the ratio at monthly time steps throughout the year.
-The estimated ratio for each month was then subtracted from that of the following month to provide an estimate of otolith growth for that month.
+The estimate of otolith growth for that month.
 To estimate the proportion of the total annual growth accounted for by each season the three monthly estimates of growth for that season were added.
 This methodology was applied independently for both Axes 3 and 5 for each of 2001 and 2002.